Support

 What's in the export files?

-The full catalog export includes every active product with all compliance fields: country of origin, HS code, weight, material, description, and category.
-Per-issue exports (like "missing HS code") include only the affected items, the specific field, and its current value — useful for handing to a customs broker or bulk-editing offline.
-Edits made in Shopify sync back automatically, but a fresh scan is the one action that guarantees a full reconciliation — worth doing before an export that someone else will rely on.
+Edits made in Shopify sync back automatically, but a fresh scan is the one action that guarantees a full reconciliation — worth running before an export someone else will rely on.

 We run more than one Shopify store.
 Is our data kept separate?